I am currently a recipient of Arts Council England’s Creative Practice Development award.

 More recently I have been exploring the exciting challenges of creating site specific work using verbatim testimony to bring a heritage setting to life, through the play “In the Footsteps of Hank Haydock; A Walk in the Park” at Duncombe Park, carefully curating a performed walk that uses verbatim testimony to lead an audience through hidden remains of a WW2 army camp.

 This project allowed me to revisit the testimonies of Veteran Dennis Haydock, who had been encamped at Duncombe Park in 1944 undertaking tank training ahead of the D-Day Landings.
 This was a live performance and I am now exploring how to adapt this for a short audio/film, commissioned by Helmsley Arts Centre, that will both allow audiences to see the hidden remains as they listen to the audio play.

 Verbatim Theatre in the Community – Audio & photo curation.

 I am currently under commission to Helmsley Arts Centre to create a sister piece to “In the Footsteps of Hank Haydock” audio/film, working with residents of the local community, capturing first hand testimonies of what it was like to live in an army garrison town (Helmsley) during WW2.
-This will become an audio play with online curated photo exhibition, directed by Helmsley resident, Diana Gaunt.
+This will become a community produced audio play with online curated photo exhibition, directed by Helmsley resident, Diana Gaunt.